Originally Published: March 16th, 2021

 Another celebratory activity associated with Beltane is the raising and decorating of the Maypole – which is known as a symbol of fertility.

-However it is that pagans choose to celebrate, flowers are used in abundance both as accessories and as festive decorations.
+However it is that pagans celebrate Beltane, flowers are used in abundance both as accessories and as festive decorations.

 Read more about this enchanting holiday in this article from The Goddess And The Green Man.